Video proceedings

 Observers of a proceeding are expected to cooperate with the instructions of the tribunal and to be courteous and respectful of the proceeding and all participants.
 You may be asked to state your name and the purpose for attending the proceeding.
 To minimize disruptions, you should remain on mute throughout the proceeding.

-Recording Hearings
+Recording hearings

 It is an offence to record a tribunal proceeding unless an exception applies.
 Learn more about this rule in the Statutory Powers Procedure Act.

-Legal Disclaimer
+Legal disclaimer

-By clicking on the link to the Zoom videoconference, personal information such as your name, email address and IP address may be collected, stored, used and disclosed by Zoom in accordance with their Privacy Policy and the Canadian Personal Information Protection and Electronic Documents Act.
-Please refer to Zoom's Privacy Policy for more information.
+By clicking on the link to the Zoom video proceeding, personal information such as your name, email address and IP address may be collected, stored, used and disclosed by Zoom in accordance with their Privacy Policy and the Canadian Personal Information Protection and Electronic Documents Act.
+Please refer to Zoom’s Privacy Policy for more information.